wanunulab/NanoCortex/readme.md

 ## Overview

-We present **NanoCortex**, a unified autonomous agentic framework designed for end-to-end data processing which ranges from raw signal basecalling to biological interpretation.
+**NanoCortex** is a unified autonomous agentic framework designed for end-to-end data processing which ranges from raw signal basecalling to biological interpretation.

 ### Framework